-Macau is no stranger to its very own creepy and horrifying legends of ghosts narrated from one generation to another by locals.
+Macau is no stranger to its very own creepy and horrifying stories of ghosts narrated from one generation to another by locals.
 There are several phantasmagoric tales that are said to have happened right in on out town!
 If you love the thrill of getting a scare, here are our top picks of haunted places in Macau for you to spook yourself with a nighttime adventure, perhaps?

 Calçada do Amparo

 (Featured image above)

 These days, it’s easy to fall in love with the beautiful space that surrounds Calçada do Amparo.
 And why not?
 Its colorful alleyways and cool shops have made it one of Macau’s most Instagrammable streets of 2017.
 But did you know that it was once called the “Cannibal Alley”?
 According to legends, during WWII, Macau was faced with a shortage of food and there were shocking stories of someone going around killing fat people.
 One narrated incident was that of a fat lady walking down this street late one night who then vanished, never to be seen again.

 Legend has it that a restaurant was in short supply of meat so they slaughtered her and used her body as the main ingredient for their char siu bao.
 Another rumor was that people were kidnapped and locked in a house on this same street, which caught on fire and killed everyone trapped inside.
 If you are brave enough to be walking along this alley in the dark you might even hear the faint noises of someone crying–the voices of those who perished in the fire.
 We don’t know about you but the thought alone sends a chill down our spines.

 Calçada do Amparo Macau

 Also read: Colorful Macau: Best Street Art Hotspots